 Subsequent works have continued to consider individual agency within broader structures of dominance.
 The displacement experienced by Valenzuela after migrating from the Philippines to Australia in 2012 propelled him to examine the role of dominant cultural and historical narratives in facilitating both belonging and exclusion.
 In Terraforming (2015) Valenzuela references Philippine and Australian history to explore the devastating effects of the colonial impulse to 'terraform', while simultaneously examining his own survival instinct to recreate rather than assimilate.
 Both contexts suggest the need to push against dominant forces.

 Other major works, including Mythopoeic Inventions (2014) and Blindspot (2015), interrogate dominant historical narratives and offer alternative perspectives through the concept of cultural mythmaking.
-New Folk Heroes, Valenzuela's most recent body of work, responds to the current political climate in the Philippines, focussing on the roles of machismo and fanaticism in generating violence and gaining dominance.
+New Folk Heroes (2016) and Violently (2017) respond to the current political climate in the Philippines, focussing on the roles of machismo and fanaticism in generating violence and gaining dominance.

 While Valenzuela's early works incorporate drawing, painting and ceramics as discrete yet interrelated elements, these three core disciplines have become increasingly integrated throughout his practice.
 The integration of media within each object, and the interaction between individual objects within an installation, reflects the conceptual layering and cross-referencing present in his works.
 Historical and contemporary references, recognisable and obscure, are appropriated, intertwined and re-configured to question normative beliefs, destabilise structures of dominance, and propose new perspectives.